Frequently asked questions about the Royal Commission and its Terms of Reference.

 It is anticipated the Inquiry will take a number of years.
 The Royal Commission is expected to provide the Governor General with an interim report in 2020, and final report in 2023.

 Can you progress my case through the courts?

 No, the Royal Commission is not able to advance a case in the courts.
 In some cases, we may refer people to the Police if they wish to make a formal complaint about criminal offending.

 Do I have to tell the Royal Commission about crimes I have committed?

-No. Anybody participating in the Royal Commission has the privilege against self-incrimination.
-This means you do not need to answer any questions, or provide any information, about crimes you may have committed and have not been convicted of.
+No. The Royal Commission is investigating what abuse took place in care.
+Those participating will not be asked questions, or be asked to provide any information, about crimes they may have committed in the past.
+Anybody participating in the Royal Commission (including giving evidence at a public hearing) has the privilege against self-incrimination.
+This means you do not need to provide any information, about crimes you may have committed.

 What if I choose to tell the Royal Commission in a private session about crimes I have committed?